 On day 4 of the best places to visit in Dubai with family, couples, or solo is to get educated about the religion of the country.
 Islam is followed majorly in Dubai and the laws are made according to Shariah.

 Jumeirah Mosque located in Jumeirah area hosts tours for tourists and residents alike to help them understand the culture and religion of the Emiratis.
 Tickets are only priced at AED 25 (approx $7) including a light breakfast.
 Jumeirah mosque tour timings are 10 am and 2 pm every day except Fridays.
-For more information, here to their website.
+For more information, here’s their website.

 After the tour, head to Kite Beach nearby which is only a 20-minute drive by taxi.
 You can grab lunch at one of the restaurants there and enjoy the beach with a nice view of Burj Al Arab.
 Of course, this depends on the weather because summertime in Dubai is almost unbearable.